knpuniversity/symfony/knpu/extra-doctrine-collections/embedded-form-collection.md

 studies a `Genus`, I need to select a `User`, but I also need to tell the system how many *years* they have studied.
 How *should* this form look now?

-Here's on idea, and one that works really well the form system: embed a collection of `GenusScientist` *subforms* at the bottom, one for each user that studies this `Genus`.
+Here's an idea, and one that works really well the form system: embed a collection of `GenusScientist` *subforms* at the bottom, one for each user that studies this `Genus`.
 Each subform will have a `User` drop-down and a "Years Studied" text box.
 We'll even add the ability to add or delete subforms via JavaScript, so that we can